 1.2.0).
 You would need to manually check and work out which dependency caused the failure (

-foobar may not have been the only dependency to have “automatically” upgraded) and then you would need to pin the dependency yourself to stop
+foobar may not have been the only dependency to have “automatically” upgraded since the last time your tests passed) and then you would need to pin the dependency yourself to stop

-Consider if instead you were pinning dependency versions and the same thing happened.
+Consider the same situation if instead you were pinning dependency versions.
 Your

 master would not be broken because it’s pinned to